tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
-- update variable rules: skolem, learnable, universal
+- update variable rules: LFP
-- not how using skolem variables in indexed rules is stronger than checking that variables are non free in non-indexed counterpart in the subtyping relation.
+- note how using skolem variables in indexed rules is stronger than checking that variables are non free in non-indexed counterpart in the subtyping relation.
 - note how it's same to remove constraints used in interpretation if the constraints are local
     - as seen in fix rule
 - note how subtyping/subset inclusion is similar to implication with an important distinction